Download MP3 Audio Track

 “Iron rusts from disuse; stagnant water loses its purity and in cold weather becomes frozen; even so does inaction sap the vigor of the mind” (Leonardo da Vinci).

-Live with vigor!
-I wholeheartedly agree with Justin Wilson, the Louisiana comedian and cook, who is known for saying that everybody ought to live with “great vigorosity,” and also with Emeril Lagasse, another great Louisiana cook, who’s always urging us to “Kick it up!”
+Live with vigor.
+I wholeheartedly agree with Justin Wilson, the Louisiana comedian and cook, who was known for saying that everybody ought to live with “great vigorosity,” and also with Emeril Lagasse, another great Louisiana cook, who always urged us to “Kick it up!”
 As we pass through this world, we don’t want, as somebody said, to fail to taste the fruit for lack of courage to shake the tree.

 None of us has an infinite supply of vigor, however, and so we have to make some choices.
 We can’t say a vigorous “Yes!” to some things if we haven’t said a definite “No!” to other things.
 And maybe that’s where a good part of vigor comes from anyway: the ability to focus and the willingness to make a choice.
 If we’re going to follow Justin Wilson’s advice and live with “great vigorosity,” we’re going to have to make up our minds who we are and what we won’t do.

 “Men must be decided on what they will not do, and then they are able to act with vigor in what they ought to do” (Mencius).

 Gary Henry — WordPoints.com + AreYouaChristian.com